 On the average, Resurrection School’s class sizes are kept consciously lower than the guidelines established by the Diocese of San Jose limiting classes to 35 students.
 Our primary grades average 20-26 students per class, and our upper grades average 24-27 per class.

-Prior to the registration deadline, if the number of applications received for any given class will cause the number of students to exceed the approved limits, then they will be placed on a waiting list, ordered according to the priorities stated above.
+If the number of applications received for any given class will cause the number of students to exceed the approved limits, then they will be placed on a waiting list.

 All new students shall be on probation for a period of one year to establish their academic ability, behavior, and ability to study in the Christian environment of Resurrection School.